 The prospect of getting a new manager can be both exciting and anxiety inducing.
 To some degree, it matters whether you find yourself reporting to a new manager because you have moved into a new role yourself versus having a new manager hired in above you.
 Many of the concerns, however, are surprisingly similar.

-The Members I work with often have concerns about having to prove (or re-prove) their capability and value to a new person.
+The people I work with often have concerns about having to prove (or re-prove) their capability and value to a new person.
 This can be especially difficult for people who were experiencing success or were very comfortable in their role.
 They also worry about whether their new manager’s style will be compatible with theirs, and if things will change, be it programs of work, priorities, ways of working, or the culture of the team.
 If performance reviews and salary reviews are approaching, they may be concerned that their new manager won’t know them well enough to be fair in their appraisals.

 There can be a tendency to fall into all-or-nothing thinking when anticipating a change in management: we will or won’t be compatible (you’ll both adjust and find a way to work together).
 I’m afraid things will change (of course some will — that is the nature of work and life).